MicrosoftDocs/bot-docs/articles/bot-service-overview.md

 ### Test

 Bots are complex apps with a lot of different parts working together.
 Like any other complex app, this can lead to some interesting bugs or cause your bot to behave differently than expected.
 Before publishing, test your bot.
-We provide several ways to test bots before they are released for use:
+We provide several ways to test bots before they're released for use:

 - Test your bot locally with the [Bot Framework Emulator](bot-service-debug-emulator.md).
 The Bot Framework Emulator is a stand-alone app that not only provides a chat interface but also debugging and interrogation tools to help understand how and why your bot does what it does.
 The Emulator can be run locally alongside your in-development bot application.